Priscilla (film): Plot

-Two months before renowned 24-year-old singer Elvis Presley leaves West Germany in March 1960, 14-year-old Priscilla Beaulieu resides with her family in Bad Nauheim, where her father is stationed in the U.S. military.
-At a base party, she meets Elvis, who was drafted in 1958, at the peak of his fame.
-Elvis quickly shows interest in Priscilla, and they start dating casually, despite her parents' concerns about their age difference and his celebrity status.
-Elvis eventually returns to the U.S. after his service, losing contact with Priscilla and leaving her crestfallen.
+Two months before 24-year-old singer Elvis Presley is discharged from the U.S. military and leaves West Germany, he meets 14-year-old Priscilla Beaulieu at a party.
+She resides with her parents in Bad Nauheim, where her father is also in the army.
+Elvis, who was drafted in 1958, at the peak of his fame, quickly shows interest in Priscilla, and they start dating casually, despite her parents' concerns about their age difference and his celebrity status.
+Elvis eventually returns to the U.S., losing contact with Priscilla and leaving her crestfallen.

-In June 1962, Elvis reconnects with Priscilla and invites her to visit him in Memphis, Tennessee, for a vacation.
+In June 1962, they reconnect and she visits him at Graceland.
 Before taking her to Las Vegas, he leaves pre-written postcards for her parents, to be mailed by his assistant.
-They enjoy Vegas and she returns to West Germany.
+They enjoy their vacation and she returns to West Germany.
 In 1963, professing his love, Elvis asks her parents if Priscilla can live with his father, Vernon, and stepmother, Dee, in Memphis and attend a private Catholic girls' school.
 Her parents agree and Priscilla moves to finish her senior year of high school.

-While her time spent with Elvis at Graceland is pleasant, Priscilla is lonely while Elvis is away filming in Los Angeles, but is friendly with his paternal grandmother, Dodger, and house staff.
-After graduating, she visits Elvis and confronts him on the highly publicized rumors of his alleged infidelities with co-star Ann-Margret, which he says only serve as publicity for the film Viva Las Vegas.
+While her time spent with Elvis is pleasant, Priscilla is lonely when he is away filming in Los Angeles, but is friendly with his paternal grandmother, Dodger, and house staff.
+After graduating, she visits Elvis and confronts him on the highly-publicized rumors of his alleged infidelities with co-star Ann-Margret, which he says only serve as publicity for the film Viva Las Vegas.
 She continues to live at Graceland until he proposes in 1966.
 Priscilla witnesses bouts of Elvis' explosive temper, followed by remorse and excuses.
 Over the years, Priscilla tries to entice him into sex, but he states she is too young, eventually conceding to "do other things" sexually.